-The University is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA), having first earned accreditation in 1921.
-The HLC is an independent corporation and one of two commission members of the NCA, which was founded in 1895 as one of six regional institutional accreditors in the United States.
-The HLC accredits, and thereby grants membership, in the Commission and in the North Central Association.
+The University is accredited by the Higher Learning Commission (HLC) and was first accredited in 1921.
+The HLC is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
+The HLC accredits, and thereby grants membership, in the Commission.
 In the United States, regional accreditors, such as the HLC, evaluate an institution’s effectiveness in fulfilling its educational mission using a set of quality standards, also known as criteria, evaluating and accrediting the institution as a whole.
 Along with assessing formal educational activities, the HLC also evaluates such things as governance and administration, student services, student learning, financial stability and institutional resources, institutional integrity, and relationships with internal and external constituencies.
 Accreditation, then, is a key indicator of quality assurance, an important benefit to both prospective students and institutional stakeholders.

 In addition to comprehensive, institutional accreditation, specialized accreditors evaluate particular units, schools, or programs within an institution.
 Specialized accreditation, also called program accreditation, is often associated with national professional associations, such as those for medicine and law, or with specific disciplines, such as business, teacher education, psychology, or social work.
 Individual academic units and programs within the University have also achieved specialized accreditation.